rogelio-lopez/sorting-visualizer/README.md

 Todo:
-- Create main array that will be modified by algorithms
+- step by step visualizer for algorithms

-- Connect bubble sort algorithm to html/css
+Done:
-    - Sorting ElementObj Objects
+- Connect bubble sort algorithm to html/css to visualize